GitauHarrison/notes/search/install_elasticsearch_localhost.md

 http.port: 9200
 ```

 Elasticsearch is now enabled to allow connections from localhost and to also listen to port `9200`.
 If you run `journalctl -xe`, you may notice that the error comes from memory issues.
-To fix this memory issue, we need to devot some memory to the Elasticsearch main service.
+To fix this memory issue, we need to devote some memory to the Elasticsearch main service.
 Elasticsearch is a JVM application and it, therefore, utilizes memory devoted to the JVM (32-bit or 64-bit).
-The memory used by JVM usually consist of:
+The memory used by JVM usually consists of:

 - **Heap space** (configured via -Xms and -Xmx)
 - **Internal JVM** (usually tens of Mb)
 - OS-dependent memory features like **memory-mapped files**.

-Elasticsearch mostly depends on the **heap memory** whose setting is done _manually_ by passing `-Xms` and `-Xmx` (heap space) option to the JVM running the Elasticsearch service.
+Elasticsearch mostly depends on the **heap memory** whose setting is done _manually_ by passing `-Xms` and `-Xmx` (heap space) options to the JVM running the Elasticsearch service.
 To do this, open `./jvm.options` file:

 ```python
 $ sudo nano /etc/elasticsearch/jvm.options
 ```

-> `Xms` represents the initial size of total heap space
+> `Xms` represents the initial size of the total heap space
-`Xmx` represents the maximum size of total heap space
+`Xmx` represents the maximum size of the total heap space

 In the opened JVM Configuration file, uncomment the value of `-Xms` and `-Xmx`.
 My current machine has 8GB RAM.
 The default values are `-Xms4g` and `-Xmx4g`.
 As you modify these values, ensure that they are no more than 50% of your physical RAM.